top of page

 Executive Director, You Made a Way

-2026 Nonprofit of the Year
+Recipient, 2026 Nonprofit of the Year

 I analyze how institutions and policies operate in practice.
 My work focuses on moments when vulnerable or marginalized individuals have exhausted personal options and must rely on institutional systems.